 Still the most sought after commercial grinder in the specialty coffee industry, the EK43 features monstrous 98mm steel burrs and a 1.75 horsepower electric motor.
 The unimodality of its grind is unmatched by most other shop grinders, which means it provides some of the most acutely focused and balanced extractions possible.
 As seen in the graph, The EK43 initially provided a higher flavor quality than all other grinders used in this experiment.
 On day 2 we anticipated a significant quality loss in the pre-ground brew, but were surprised to find that it had maintained probably 95% of its character.

 On day 4, where the paths of the EK43 and Encore meet on the graph, we felt that the degradation of pre-ground coffee from the EK43 roughly matched the flavor quality of the fresh ground Baratza Encore.
 By day 4 the EK43 maintained its wonderful balance in extraction but the stale, oxidized flavors really kicked in and the coffee became more dull.
 The fresh ground Encore maintained its aromatic subtleties, which helped make it more competitive with the EK43.

 What do these results mean for those who brew at home?

-As much as I love a good Instagram opportunity, I won’t be bringing a fancy hand-grinder on my next camping trip.
-Instead, I’ll be pre-grinding for the weekend.
-For me, the most important thing to take away from this experiment is that grinders are, by far, the most important and impactful part of any brewing setup, and freshness isn’t king.
-Grinding right before brewing isn’t crucial.
-There are circumstances in which pre-grinding coffee is ok -- even better.
+For us, the most important thing to take away from this experiment is that grinders are, by far, the most important and impactful part of any brewing setup, but freshness isn’t king.
+There are many good reasons to grind at home, but grinding right before brewing isn’t crucial.
+There are circumstances in which pre-grinding coffee is ok, even better.